When is the summer solstice in 2021?

 At the same time, the Earth moves around the Sun on its orbit over the course of a year.

 However, the axis of rotation of the Earth is not lined up with the axis of motion around the Sun.
-Instead, it is tilted slightly at 23.44°.
-This is sometimes referred to as the 'ecliptic'.
+Instead, it is tilted slightly at 23.44°.1

 This tilt means that during one half of the year the North side of the Earth is tilted slightly towards the Sun and the South is tilted away.
 For the other half of the year the reverse is true.